Staying fit and active with disability

 There are also a number of different workout routines that you can undertake, such as:

-• Strength: If you are able, you can use free weights and resistance bands to help you build strength.
+- Strength: If you are able, you can use free weights and resistance bands for strength training.
 Make sure you increase the weight or resistance gradually.
 You may even be able to make use of some of the gym machines to build lower and upper body strength.

-• Isometric: Isometric exercises help maintain muscle strength and can help prevent further muscle deterioration.
+- Isometric: Isometric exercises help maintain your muscle strength and can help prevent further muscle deterioration.
 These exercises require you to push against immovable objects or another body part without changing the muscle length or moving the joint.

-• Wheelchair: These exercises are done in your chair.
-They can help improve posture, back pain and alleviate body sores.
+- Wheelchair: These exercises are done in your chair.
+They can help improve posture, reduce back pain and alleviate body sores.
 You can do cardio and flexibility exercises while in a wheelchair.

 It can be ideal to align your personal goals, abilities and health needs with the workouts and exercise routines you undertake.